nokia/SReXperts/docs/tools/tools-clab-vscode-plugin.md

     ![Deploy via YAML editor](../images/tools-clab-vscode-plugin/11-editor_quick_deploy.png)

 When the lab deployment starts, a small box will show on the *bottom right* to notify us that the lab is in the process of deploying.

 We can click the **View Logs** button of this box to open the **Output** panel and watch all logging and backend command execution.

 Looking back at the tree view, you should be able to see the icon colour of the lab change to a &nbsp;:green_circle:&nbsp; when the lab is up and running.

-You should also notice that the TopoViewer has now changed into viewer mode, editing functionality is no longer available, and the mode inidicator below the TopoViewer text in the navbar says 'Viewer'.
+You should also notice that the TopoViewer has now changed into viewer mode, editing functionality is no longer available, and the mode indicator below the TopoViewer text in the navbar says 'Viewer'.

 With the lab running, you can expand the lab in the tree view and drill all the way down to per-node interface level.

 By hovering on the lab, containers or interfaces you can see a small tooltip which displays some key info, such as node name, image, kind, IP address or interface MAC addresses and MTU.

 ![Screenshot of VS Code after lab deployment](../images/tools-clab-vscode-plugin/12-post_deploy_screenshot.png)

 We can also inspect the lab in the tabular format you may be used to from the Containerlab CLI.
 This is a great way to quickly take a look at all information of the lab.

 Simply right click on the lab name then click **Inspect Lab**.

-There is a search box to aide in filtering if your topology has many nodes.
+There is a search box to aid in filtering if your topology has many nodes.

 ![inspect-clab](../images/tools-clab-vscode-plugin/13-inspect_webivew.png)